 Now you keep on walking towards the church.
-But before you get to the top of the hill, you must turn left onto Kárastígur.
+But before you reach the top of the hill, you must turn left onto Kárastígur.
 On Frakkastígur 16, close to the corner of Frakkastígur and Njálsgata, there’s a bakery called Brauð og co (Bread and company).
-The whole house has been beautifully decorated by Kailash Youze.
+Kailash Youze has beautifully decorated the whole house.

 Going back up to Njálsgata, turn right.
 This section of Njálsgata has five graffiti artworks!
 On the side of house number 22 is a mural of a mermaid by Icelandic artist Mæja Sif.